NeuroDesk/neurodesktop/config/conda/conda-readme.md

 We use nb_conda_kernels to enable users to create their own conda environments.
 To create a new environment for use in jupyter it is important that it contains a kernel package (e.g. ipykernel for Python)

 ```
-#create an environment with the lastest python version:
+#create an environment with the latest python version:
 mamba create -n myenv ipykernel
 ```